dnc1994/MiniJavaCF/doc/report.md

     - Check for duplicated declaration.
 3. Second pass of semantic analysis
     - Check for existences of variable type & method return type.
-    - Check for cyclic inheritence.
+    - Check for cyclic inheritance.
-4. Third pass of semantic snalysis
+4. Third pass of semantic analysis
     - Check for symbol reference.
     - Check for type compatibility.